Leitrim Senior Hurling Championship

 The Leitrim Senior Hurling Club Championship is an annual hurling competition contested by top-tier Leitrim GAA clubs.
 The winners of the championship qualify to the Connacht Junior Club Hurling Championship.

 Cluainín Iomáint are the title holders, defeating Carrick Hurling by 2-10 to 1-10 in the 2025 final.

 History

 Records are unclear on early years for this championship.
 Some GAA yearbooks give Mohill as the 1904 winner and Manorhamilton Shamrocks as the 1906 winner.
 There may also have been competitions in 1918–1919 and again in the 1933–1934 period.
-Contained herein this page ye will find the only results that can be proved conclusively.
+Only results that can be proved conclusively are listed.

 Format

 Championship format

 Final: The two participating teams contest the final.
-The winning team are declared champions.
+The winning team is declared champions.

 Qualification for subsequent competitions

-At the end of the championship, the winning team qualify to the subsequent Connacht Junior Club Hurling Championship, the winner of which progresses to the All-Ireland Junior Club Hurling Championship.
+At the end of the championship, the winning team qualifies to the subsequent Connacht Junior Club Hurling Championship, the winner of which progresses to the All-Ireland Junior Club Hurling Championship.